inspiraller/tmdb-test/README.md

 # To run cypress tests - currently broken due to next.js webpack 5 implementation not working with cypress-webpack-preprocessor.
-- fixing...
-NOTE: bug with cypress - when npm installing it removes the code in cypress/plugins/index.js

 1. After install just check this file out again
 ```
 git checkout cypress/plugins/index.js